Certificate in Overview and Scrutiny (3 day course)

 Key topics include:

-John Cade brings his experience of working as a senior local government officer to addressing issues around council’s governance arrangements with a particular focus on relationships and developing trust between Executives, Chairs and Scrutiny Members.
+John Cade, previously Director of Scrutiny with Birmingham City Council brings his experience of working as a senior local government officer to addressing issues around council’s governance arrangements with a particular focus on relationships and developing trust between Executives, Chairs, Scrutiny Members and Officers.

 Andrew Coulson is a nationally-recognised expert on scrutiny in local government and is particularly interested in governance by committees.